 Pets invariably carry legions of allergens that comprise molds, pollen, and dust.
 They may easily deposit these in your bed, thereby thrusting you towards greater allergen exposure.

 Pollen exposure is drastically cut down when the windows are kept closed.
 The recirculation feature of the air conditioning system enables you to minimize the number of allergens that enter your home.

 Pleasant and soothing aromas of air fresheners and scented candles often irritate the nasal passage, thereby contributing to asthma attacks – a classic case of mistakes asthmatics make.
 They must, therefore, be avoided as much as possible.

 - Check the Weather

 It is always advisable for asthmatics to try and plan the day in accordance with the weather conditions.
 If humid conditions trigger inflammations in your case, you might want to spend more time outdoors in the morning.

 - Formulate Emergency Action Plans

-In order to avoid the mistakes asthmatics make – a written emergency action plan must be formulated by every asthmatic so as to ensure that the most appropriate measures are taken during crisis periods.
+To avoid the mistakes asthmatics make – a written emergency action plan must be formulated by every asthmatic to ensure that the most appropriate measures are taken during crisis periods.
 The information for contacting your doctor, along with the details of your symptoms must also be provided in the same.